hemati/FlowiseDocs/use-cases/webhook-tool.md

 Perfect!
 We have successfully configured a workflow that is able to pass a message and send to Discord channel [🎉 ](https://emojiterra.com/party-popper/)[🎉 ](https://emojiterra.com/party-popper/)

-## Flowise
+## LangChain.Space

-In Flowise, we are going to create a custom tool that is able to call the Webhook POST request, with the message body.
+In LangChain.Space, we are going to create a custom tool that is able to call the Webhook POST request, with the message body.

 &#x20;From the dashboard, click **Tools**, then click **Create**